Prioritizing Equity in Policy and Decision-making

 Prioritizing equity efforts and the needs of low-income frontline workers will be critical to rebuilding our economy and communities during and after the COVID-19 crisis.
 By addressing the inequities that disadvantaged and low-income communities face both in the long and short-term, state and local governments will be better equipped to support economic growth opportunities in the subsequent recovery.

-Fabi Lao
+Fabiola Lao

-Read more by Fabi Lao
+Read more by Fabiola Lao